ronkok/Temml/docs/administration.md

 temml.postProcess(document.body)
 ```

-If you do not do a runtime `postProcess`, everthing in Temml will work except `\ref`.
+If you do not provide a runtime `postProcess`, everthing in Temml will work except `\ref`.

-If you use the [auto-render extension](#auto-render-extension), it includes the post-processor nuances.
+If you use the [auto-render extension][https://github.com/ronkok/Temml/tree/main/contrib/auto-render], it includes the post-processor nuances.

 # Fonts